NETWAYS/foreman-training/advanced/07_monitoring.md

     --criticalpattern '500 Internal Server Error' --tag foreman

 To monitor the Smart proxy query the feature list for expected features as a feature will be deactivated if an error during startup occures.
+Remember the default port 8443 is changed to 9090 when using Katello because of Candlepin.

     check_http -H foreman.localdomain -S -p 8443 -u /features -s '["dhcp","dns","logs","puppet","puppetca","tftp"]'